vivgui/vivgui/README.md

 I'm a Frontend Developer with a passion for CSS & JS
 --------------------------------------------------

 I've been learning to code for 10 years now, time flies!
-My first language was Javascript and I feel in love with it right away, even today I feel very comfortable with it.
-I'm currently learning Laravel to become a full-stack developer.
-My goal is to be able to develop all the pieces of a SaaS by myself.
+It feels like just yesterday when I wrote my first line of JavaScript.
+I fell head over heels for it and even today, I'm as comfortable with it as ever.
+These days, I'm diving into Laravel, setting my sights on becoming a full-stack developer.
+My goal?
+To be able to code a SaaS all by myself!

 ⭐ After freelancing for the last 5 years I'm ready for a change and I'm now looking for a full-time job.
 I'm mainly a Vue girl but can also work with React, and have some experience with Laravel.
 I'm also a huge Tailwind CSS fan (so much that I run [Tailwind Weekly](http://tailwindweekly.com/)) and love working with it too.